Note-Hive/Overview/notes/Priorities.md

 4. AST Program Creation (needs confirmed).
 Includes all those courses inside the BS, MS, and PhD Program.

 These guides are like creating a book.
 It will be like a semestral program.
+Some contributors prefer their issues assigned to them.